Symphony No. 2 (Lyatoshynsky): Description and analysis

-Description and analysis

 The Second Symphony has been described by the Ukrainian-American composer Virko Baley as Lyatoshynsky's masterpiece.
 The darkest of his five symphonies, it is a complex work that, in the opinion of the music historian Anthony Phillips, reflects "the individual's often conflicting relationship with reality".
 The work can be interpreted as depicting images of the reality of Soviet life, often using atonality.
 The Ukrainian musicologist Dina Kanievska has described the symphony as revealing "the rift between beauty and cruelty".

 According to the Ukrainian American conductor Theodore Kuchar:

 The Second Symphony ... is the first example of a Ukrainian-Soviet symphonic drama of conflict, with underlying contrast of pictures and moods by means of linear polyphony in the development of symphonic material.
 Here, however, is an example of a masterpiece doomed for long to remain unheard through historical circumstance.
 This history of early critical opinion and the consequences of the symphony reflect the general situation in that period of Ukrainian culture, when each new work was judged by its effectiveness in the promulgation of the canons of Soviet Realism.
 Censors were not satisfied with Lyatoshynsky's success in portraying a complex and eccentric reality and a generally insulting atmosphere throughout the symphony, a work turbulent, nervous, filled with deep pain and flashes of protest, yet, equally clearly, showing the composer's love of life and his ideal of artistic and ethical responsibility to his own people.

 Lyatoshynsky's First Symphony, with its dynamic finale that conformed with emerging Soviet expectations in large-scale orchestral works, is more tuneful than the Second, and more influenced by the style of the Russian composer Alexander Scriabin.
 The symphony contains dramatic contrasts.
 Lyatoshynsky used the bass clarinet to obtain a distinct orchestral sound, and in combination with the bassoon, a grimly dramatic effect is produced.
 (Note: A similar orchestration effect is also found in his symphonic ballad Grazyna (1955).)
 The symphony's re-occurring motto-like leitmotif acts to give the work a sense of unity:

 The Lento con brio tenebroso e con maesta, with its sense of foreboding, begins mysteriously.
 This low-sounding introduction is followed by the Allegro deciso ed impetuoso, which is similarly dominated by the lower instruments.
 The gentler second subject, provided by the harp and lower strings, is regularly overcome by the brass and woodwind.
 The turbulent movement ends in an abrupt way.

 The Lento e tranquillo is less troubled that either of the other two movements.
 It opens with a beautiful basset horn solo, accompanied by the harp.
 The solo is interrupted by the woodwind, but eventually returns to conclude the movement off.

 In the Andante, the troubled nature of the first movement returns, whilst a tune attempts to lift the listener's spirits as the end of the symphony is approached.
 The symphony finishes on a stressed minor chord, having failed to resolve the sense of conflict that was implicit throughout the work.